civican/legisinfo/44-1/bills/S-244/bill_text.md

   working in concert with the government of each province in designing and implementing benefits and measures related to employment insurance.

+> **Explanatory Note**:
+> New.

 ### Section 3

 Subsection 25(1) of the Act is replaced by the following:

 ### Section 25

-  **(1)** The Commission may make rules respecting the calling of meetings of the Commission and generally respecting the conduct of its business or for the purpose of limiting the questions on which the Council may provide advice and make recommendations to the Commission.
+  **(1)** The Commission may make rules respecting the calling of meetings of the Commission and generally respecting the conduct of its business **or for the purpose of limiting the questions on which the Council may provide advice and make recommendations to the Commission**.

+> **Explanatory Note**:
+> Text of subsection 25(1):
+> *Existing Text*:
+> > The Commission may make rules respecting the calling of meetings of the Commission and generally respecting the conduct of its business.

 ### Section 4